-Every company is not required to get the Cost Audit done.
+Not every company is required to get the Cost Audit done.
 The provisions for Cost Audit are contained in section 148 of the Companies Act 2013 read with the Companies (Cost Records and Audit) Rules, 2014.

-According to the Rules, companies engaged in production of goods and services [6 regulated sectors and 33 non-regulated sectors (as per rule 3)] having overall turnover of Rs.
-35 Crores are required to maintain cost records.
-These companies are required to get their cost records audited by a Cost Accountant in practice appointed by the board, if it is:
+According to the Rules, companies engaged in production of goods and services [6 regulated sectors and 33 non-regulated sectors (as per rule 3)] having overall turnover from all its products and services of Rs.
+35 Crores or more in the immediately preceding financial year are required to maintain cost records.
+These companies are required to get their cost records audited by a Cost Accountant in practice appointed by the Board, if it is:

-- Covered in Regulated Sector and: - Overall turnover from all its products and during the immediately preceding financial year is Rs.
+- Covered in Regulated Sector and: - Overall turnover from all its products and services during the immediately preceding financial year is Rs.
 50 crores or more; and - Aggregate turnover of the individual product or products or services for which cost records are required to be maintained is Rs.
-25 crores or more; or - Covered in Non-Regulated sector and: - Overall turnover from all its products and services specified during the immediately preceding financial year is Rs.
+25 crores or more; or - Covered in Non-Regulated sector and: - o Overall turnover from all its products and services during the immediately preceding financial year is Rs.
 100 crores or more; and - Aggregate turnover of the individual product or products or services for which cost records are required to be maintained is Rs.
 35 crores or more.